Download Administration Of Colonial Government Worksheets

 Let’s find out more about Administration Of Colonial Government!

 - The British Empire established three types of colonies, namely: Charter, Proprietary, and Royal colonies.
 Charter colonies were granted permission to joint stock companies to establish colonies.
 Proprietary Colonies were awarded vast stretches of land to Lord Proprietors, who were loyal to King Charles II during the English Civil War.
 Royal Colonies were administered by an appointee of the Crown.

 - The Imperial Crown passed Acts through Parliament that levied taxes or impeded trade by English colonists in America, and other European colonialists for the benefit of England.
 These Acts were: Navigation Acts, Molasses Act, Currency Act, Stamp Act, Quartering Act, Declaratory Act, Townshend Revenue Acts, and Tea Act.

-Colonization by the British – Charter, Proprietary and Royal
+Colonisation by the British: Charter, Proprietary, and Royal

-The second type of colonies established in the 1660s were proprietary colonies.
-King Charles II awarded Proprietary colonies to those who were loyal to him and supported the restoration of the monarch after the English Civil War 1642 – 1651.
-The awardees’ had full governing rights of their colonies.
+- The second type of colonies established in the 1660s were Proprietary Colonies.
+King Charles II awarded proprietary colonies to those who were loyal to him and supported the restoration of the monarch after the English Civil War from 1642 to 1651.
+The awardees had full governing rights of their colonies.

 British Trade Doctrine

-To achieve the objective of expanding exports, restricting imports to raw materials, England applied some laws and regulations.
-The laws passed by the British Empire resulted in strained relations between the colonist and the Empire with the cumulative effect being the Revolution.
+- To achieve the objective of expanding exports and restricting imports to raw materials, England applied some laws and regulations.
+The laws passed by the British Empire resulted in strained relations between the colonists and the Empire with the cumulative effect being the Revolution.